mitchcapper/CefSharpDockerfiles/README.md

 In part we use the latest version of several installers/build tools if they changed so might the success of these dockerfiles.
 It does not build the debug versions of CEF or CEFSharp.
 This could be added as an option pretty easily (but would probably at-least double build times).
 For some reason I had issues getting the automated build script for CEF to work doing the calls by hand is pretty basic however.

 Window 10 Client (Pro) by default with docker uses HyperV isolation, this mode is very non performant vs process isolation mode.
+Make sure to change it (and see the note below).

 ## Requirements
 The following requirements are for chrome 63->70 and the current vs_2017 installer, they may change over time.
 Compiling is largely CPU bound but linking is largely IO bound.